michaelbrusegard/dotfiles/README.md

 ```

 > [!NOTE]
-> I also maintain a private repository with encrypted secrets that is added into the repository as a Nix flake.
+> I also maintain a private repository with soft and hard secrets that is added into the repository as a Nix flake.
 Directly copying the dotfiles will therefore most likely fail since it will fail to fetch the private repository.

+Hard secrets are encrypted further inside the private repository using sops.
+To include them in the build, add the age keys to `~/.config/sops/age/keys.txt` and then do a rebuild.

 ## Reference links